 In downtown Fort Worth, you can brunch it up at Bird Cafe with fun Turkey Day menu items while overlooking Sundance Square.
 The Ol’ South Pancake House — a Fort Worth staple that’s open 24 hours — will also be serving up their full menu, along with a special turkey and dressing dinner.
 Last but not least, classic favorite Del Frisco’s Grille (also located in Dallas) has a Thanksgiving menu that includes butternut squash bisque, herb and citrus butter roasted turkey, filet mignon and various delicious dessert options.

 Hannah’s off the Square has been providing upscale comfort food for Dentonites and visitors for 16 years.
-Diners will be treated to a family-style Thanksgiving dinner of smoked Cornish hen, garlic mashed potatoes, stuffing with chestnuts and sage, gravy, cranberry and pecan relish, butternut squash with brown sugar and sage, green beans, bacon-roasted brussels sprouts, traditional cranberry sauce and homestyle macaroni and cheese.
+Diners will be treated to a family-style Thanksgiving dinner of smoked Cornish hen, garlic mashed potatoes, stuffing with chestnuts and sage, gravy, cranberry and pecan relish, butternut squash with brown sugar and sage, green beans, bacon-roasted brussels sprouts, traditional cranberry sauce and homestyle macaroni and cheese, along with desserts like white chocolate cheescake.
 Prix-fixe prices are $89 for adults and $30 per child.
-Open 11 a.m. to 6 p.m.
+Reservations are required.

 Copeland’s will be open from 11 a.m. to 8 p.m., serving their signature entrees as well as a special Thanksgiving “Pilgrim’s Platter”.
 If you’re looking for a quick turkey option to bring home, they’re also offering Cajun Fried Turkey that you can order in advance (at least 24 hours prior) and pick up on Thanksgiving Day.